SourLemonJuice/year-progress-cli/README.md

 ## Build

 Goto `source/` folder and run `make`.\
-Binary file will be named `main.out`.
+Binary file will be named `year-progress`.

 ## Preview